 Women who are pregnant or breastfeeding are advised to eat up to 12 ounces a week of a variety of fish and shellfish that are lower in mercury.
 Talk to your doctor before taking fish oil supplements if you are at risk for AMD.
 Fish oil may increase your risk of bleeding, especially if you already take bloodthinners, such as warfarin (Coumadin) or aspirin.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care practitioner.

-- Ginkgo (Ginkgo biloba, 160 mg - 240 mg per day) -- Ginkgo contains flavonoids, which researchers think may also help AMD.
+- Ginkgo (Ginkgo biloba): 160 mg to 240 mg per day.
+Ginkgo contains flavonoids, which researchers think may also help AMD.
 Two studies showed that people with AMD who took ginkgo were able to slow their vision loss.
-Ginkgo can increase the risk of bleeding, so people who take blood-thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin should not take ginkgo without talking to their doctor.
+Ginkgo can increase the risk of bleeding, so people who take bloodthinners, such as warfarin (Coumadin), clopidogrel (Plavix), aspirin, or any other medication that decreases clotting, should not take ginkgo without talking to their doctor.